TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/HowToDeprecateThings.rst

 #.
 Add the :php:`TYPO3\CMS\Core\Compatibility\PublicPropertyDeprecationTrait` trait to
    the class.
 #.
-Add the property :php:`$deprecatedPublicMethods` to the class and list all properties that
+Add the property :php:`$deprecatedPublicProperties` to the class and list all properties that
    should no longer be accessed from outside of the class.
 #.
 Make the property private/protected.